Back to Insights

 August 27, 2021

-Recent census data suggest that the United States is more diverse than ever.
+Census data suggest that the United States is more diverse than ever.
 Donors of color are also increasing their visibility and influence in philanthropy.
-Demographic shifts related to these groups require that the nonprofit sector expand capacity to reach diverse donors and address with urgency long-standing issues of inclusion and awareness.
-The sector will need to strengthen awareness, understanding, and engagement opportunities to cultivate a more inclusive and equitable sector.
+These demographic shifts require that the nonprofit sector expand capacity to reach diverse donors and address long-standing issues of inclusion and awareness.
+The industry will need to strengthen understanding, engagement, and opportunities to cultivate a more inclusive and equitable philanthropic landscape.

-During this virtual panel discussion, we examine the inclusive meanings and practices of philanthropy by concentrating on the ways that diverse populations are increasingly investing their time, talent, and dollars to make meaningful change.
-We’ll address the question: How are changing demographics changing our understanding of donors of color and the philanthropic landscape?
+During this virtual panel discussion, we examine the inclusive meanings and practices of philanthropy by focusing on the ways that diverse populations are increasingly investing their time, talent, and dollars to make meaningful change.
+We explore the question: How are changing demographics reshaping our understanding of donors of color and the philanthropic landscape?

 Privacy Overview